SeungheonOh/xrdm/README.md

    +--> |programs |
         +---------+
 ```
 However, as long as the enviromental variables are current, it should workd fine.
+From now on, you will need to store segmented configure files only at each directories depends on their category.
+These seperated directories will allow user to more effeciently manage their many different kinds of options and settings.

+Also, backing up the directory to github(or any other services) will allow user to easily migrate one system to one another

 ### Enviromental Variables
 Here's example for enviromental variables for directories above.